amiyasahu/amiyasahu.github.io/_posts/2014-12-13-turn-off-number-input-spinners-in-css3.md

 ---
 Modern browsers add little up down arrows to number inputs called spinners.

-You can turn them off visually like the below .
+You can turn them off visually like the below.
 This works in both Chrome and Firefox

 {% highlight css %}
 input[type=number]::-webkit-outer-spin-button,